 The conference marked the first partnership with the United Nations Institute for Training and Research (UNITAR) with Julian Calett.
 Delivering a workshop on multilateral diplomacy, he presented the conference with personal insights on the internal functioning of the United Nations, its previous successes and the shape of its future trials.

 The conference program also included presentations and workshops by Chia-Jung Tsay (University College of London), Michael Ambühl and Tobias Langenegger (ETH Zurich), Jack Williams (University of Zurich) as well as Raffael Kellner and Mirza Zabeen from the Schranner Negotiation Institute.
 The topics of the presentations and workshops covered a range of topics including the psychology in negotiations, the role of game-theory in negotiation, digital negotiations as well as the role of women in negotiations.
-More details on the full program can be found here.

 The topic of the simulation on the final day was the One Belt One Road Initiative with students negotiating aspects of the initiative in the context of the Belt and Road Forum.
 A formidable day of simulating great power-politics centered on whether China’s growing economic strength would encourage new national alliances or break the political resolve of fiscally weaker countries.